allan-villan/kafka-fraud-detection/README.md

 ### Considerations:

-Because a fraud detection system relies on streamed data to produce alerts as soon as possible, Apache Kafka is used to handle the streamed data due to its streaming capabilities and the robust community surrounding this wonderful framework.
+Because a fraud detection system relies on streamed data to produce alerts as soon as possible, Apache Kafka is used to handle the incoming data due to its streaming capabilities and the robust community surrounding this wonderful framework.

 ### Architecture diagram:
 ![Kafka diagram drawio](https://user-images.githubusercontent.com/84660320/189236982-0eeee525-d074-48b4-aff5-b24ae9193658.png)

-Two clusters are connected through a network:
+Two clusters are connected through a custom network labeled: ***kafka-network***
 - The **Source Cluster** handles fraud detection
-- The **Destination Cluster** communicates the information processed by Source Cluster and regulates processes through **ZooKeeper**
+- The **Destination Cluster** communicates the information processed by the Source Cluster and regulates processes through **ZooKeeper**

 ### Project Layout:
+To satisfy the architectural design, two Docker containers are used.

 <img width="311" alt="project_layout" src="https://user-images.githubusercontent.com/84660320/189238313-8e01728f-a13e-461a-80c0-ba39840d0c2f.png">

 ### Running the program:
 First of all, we want to start the **Destination Cluster** first since it acts as the sink in this pipeline.

 > To spin up the Destination Cluster, run: